vhscom/svelte-headlessui-starter/README.md

 #### GraphQL

-Supabase can be used with HTTP and GraphQL via the `pg_graphql` extension which is enabled by default for all databases created after Mar 28, 2022.
+Supabase can be used with REST and GraphQL via the `pg_graphql` extension which is enabled by default for projects created after Mar 28, 2022.
 This starter utilizes a simple GraphQL client to access some Supabase data and, as a result, requires `pg_graphql` to be enabled in order to function when Supabase is used.
 The `setup.sql` file contains the necessary configuration for GraphQL and no additional steps are required.

 Visit [Activate and Use Supabase GraphQL](https://vhs.codeberg.page/post/activate-use-supabase-graphql/) to understand how it works.

+GraphQL language server features such as query completions will begin to function automatically once the `.env` file is configured.
+See `.graphqlrc.yml` for setup.
+Using this approach you do not need to duplicate server schema in your app.
+Assumes you're using an editor plug-in which understands how to read [graphql-config](https://graphql-config.com).

 ## Developing